The Battle of Diocleta, continued

 … killing nine men with the sheer impact of their charge alone!
 Although Augusto managed to gouge the flesh of the enemy’s standard bearer …

 … another half a dozen swordsmen were hacked in twain by the ogres’ massive blades.
 Like their Astianan comrades, they too fled, but unluckily for them the brute foe chose to run them down.
-Within moments there was not a man alive and the bulls found themselves stalled by the tiny obstacle of a Pavonan engineer, caught as he ran from the smoking ruins of one gun in order to reach another.
+Within moments there was not one of them left alive and the bulls found themselves stalled before the tiny obstacle of a lone Pavonan engineer, caught as he attempted to make his way from the smoking ruins of one gun to another.

 Razger led his own bulls into the flank of the halberdiers who had somehow halted the maneaters.

-Although another maneater was slain by halberd blades, all but three of the Pavonans lay dead and dying.
-As these three turned to run, the maneaters halted to allow their leader the privilege of pursuit.
-Not that Razger went very far, yet nevertheless another Pavonan regiment had been wiped out.
+Although another maneater was slain by halberd blades, within moments all but three of the Pavonans lay dead and dying.
+As these three fled, the maneaters halted to allow their leader the privilege of pursuit.
+Not that Razger went very far.
+Nevertheless, another Pavonan regiment had been entirely wiped out.

 The last two ironguts on the ogres far left watched in confusion as the hunter stumbled and his beasts halted, thus failing to reach the foe.

 Perhaps this was due to the hail of scrap that landed on top of them?
-The gnoblars on the scraplauncher had aimed rather badly.
-They had no idea, however, as none were paying attention to where the shot had fallen, but rather busied themselves in unusual efficiency in preparation for their next shot.
+(The gnoblars on the scraplauncher had aimed rather badly.
+They were entirely ignorant concerning what they had done, for none paid any attention to where their shots were falling.
+Instead, they busied themselves with unusual efficiency in preparation for their next shot.)

 Ahead of the scraplauncher, the ironblaster had turned to present its muzzle at the mounted nobility on the Pavonan’s far right.
-The monstrous shot carried two knights – and their horses – away with it!
+The subsequent, monstrous blast carried two knights – and their horses – away with it!

-As the Pavonan knights struggled to comprehend what had just happened, another of them fell mortally injured from the leadbelchers’ hail that moments later clattered at them.
-Visconte Carjaval cursed loudly, but although his men were dismayed, they were not yet broken, and awaited the visconte’s command.
+As the Pavonan knights struggled to comprehend events, another of them fell mortally injured from the lead-belchers’ hail that moments later clattered through them.
+Visconte Carjaval cursed loudly.
+Yet although his men were dismayed, they were not yet broken, and so simply awaited his next command.

 Killing only one dwarf, but losing five of their own number, the gnoblars nevertheless stood their ground, pinning the dwarfs and preventing their chance to flank any ogres.

-Young lord Silvano and his elven guard (the Sharlian Riders), whose own momentum had carried them into the mournfangs, now struggled to master their mounts’ fear at the stench and size of their massive foe (Game Note: Failed fear test, so only WS1) …
+Young lord Silvano and his elven riders, whose own momentum had carried them into the mournfangs, now struggled to master their mounts’ fear at both the foul stench and size of their massive foe (Game Note: Failed fear test, so only WS1) …

-… and as a consequence not one solid blow was laid upon the enemy.
-When all four elves then perished in a most bloody and horrible manner, Silvano (who had fought far more terrible foes at Ebino) recognised his situation was impossible, and so yanked at his reins in an attempt to escape.
-His horse turned and even managed a few steps, but was then gorged from behind by the mournfang’s huge tusks and hurled into the air.
+… and as a consequence not one solid blow could be laid upon the enemy.
+When all four elves then perished in a most bloody and horrible manner, Silvano (despite having faced far more terrible foes at Ebino) recognised his situation was impossible, and so yanked at his reins in an attempt to escape.
+His horse turned, even managing a few steps, but was then gorged from behind by the mournfang’s huge tusks and hurled into the air.
 Silvano hit the ground hard, his own horse landing upon him.
-Barely noticing, the mournfang riders simply urged their beasts onwards, over the riders’ mangled remains.
+Barely noticing, the mournfang riders simply urged their beasts onwards, over the mangled mess of mounts, elves and nobleman.

-There were now a lot of Ogres massed on the left of their line, admittedly in a somewhat higgledy-piggledy fashion.
-Facing them were a much greater number of Pavonan soldiers, mostly handgunners, but ogres count for a lot more than one man.
+There were now a lot of Ogres massed on the left of their line, in a somewhat higgledy-piggledy fashion.
+Facing them were a much greater number of Pavonan soldiers, mostly handgunners, but each ogre counted for a lot more than one man.

-While the handgunners readied their pieces for a volley at close range, the halberdiers charged at Habbdok the Hunter and his hounds, and Visconte Carjaval and his mounted nobility attempted to reach the brace of lead-belchers upon the slope of the hill.
-The foot-soldiers successfully closed with the enemy, but the knights failed because the lead-belchers chose, quite sensibly, to flee.
+While the handgunners readied their pieces for a volley at close range, the surviving regiment of Pavonan halberdiers charged at Habbdok the Hunter and his hounds, and Visconte Carjaval and his mounted nobility attempted to reach the brace of lead-belchers upon the slope of the hill.
+The foot-soldiers successfully closed with their chosen enemy, but the knights failed due to the lead-belchers choosing, quite sensibly, to flee.

-The Pavonan gunners manning the piece on the left of their own line frantically dragged their charge backwards, so that the Cathayan halberdiers could close upon Mangler and his Ironguts, so preventing the ogres from attacking the dwarfs’ flank.
+The Pavonan gunners manning the piece on the left of their own line, frantically dragged their charge backwards, so that the Cathayan halberdiers could close upon Mangler and his Ironguts, aiming thus to prevent the ogres attacking the dwarfs’ flank.
 Captain General Duke Scaringella joined them, steeling himself for the fight of his life, indeed a fight for his life.

-The Morrite priests’ prayers sadly failed to cause any harm, but the allies had much more mundane means of doing so and brought them to bear.
-The dismounted pistoliers now strode boldly forwards, weapons cocked in each hand, to fire their pistols at Razger Boulderguts and his bulls …
+The Morrite priests’ prayers failed to cause any real harm, but the allies had several many mundane means of doing so which they now brought them to bear.
+The dismounted pistoliers strode boldly forwards, weapons cocked in each hand, to fire their pistols at Razger Boulderguts and his bulls …

 … killing two ogres.
-Both the nearby regiments of handgunners joined the effort, but their powder was apparently inferior, for they could not even bring down one ogre.
-They merely bloodied the foe.
-At the same moment, however, an iron round-shot slammed messily through three ogres in the rear of Razger’s other unit of bulls, killing all of them, and a lucky shot from the Pavonan engineer’s Hochland rifle also brought down one of the fleeing lead-belchers.
+Both nearby regiments of handgunners joined the effort, but their powder was apparently inferior, for they could not fell even one ogre, instead merely scratching the foe’s flesh.
+At the same moment, however, an iron round-shot slammed messily through three ogres in the rear of Razger’s other unit of bulls, killing them all, and a lucky shot from the Pavonan engineer’s Hochland rifle also brought down one of the fleeing lead-belchers.

-On the far side of the field, however, the tide was turning in the allies’ favour.
-Scaringella’s cannon felled a Mournfang and sent the other fleeing from the field, which made that flank look a lot less threatening.
-Apart from one or two lead-belchers staggering about under the weight of their oversized burdens, there was little left of the foe.
+On the far side of the field, however, the tide was turning in the Tilean allies’ favour.
+Scaringella’s Reman cannon felled a Mournfang and sent the last lumbering from the field, which made that flank look a lot less threatening.
+Apart from one or two lead-belchers staggering about under the weight of their over-sized burdens, there was little left of the foe.
 The Remans drew hope from the sight.
-Better yet, the dwarfs finally sent the gnoblars running, then coolly and with great discipline, reformed to face Mangler and his ironguts.
+Better yet, the dwarfs finally saw the gnoblars off, then, coolly and with great discipline, reformed to face Mangler and his Ironguts.

 For the first time that day, the allies were squaring up for a fight that they looked like they might win!

-Like any ogre, Mangler would not wait for the enemy to charge.
-He led his warriors headlong into the Cathayan halberdiers beside the dwarfs.
-He did not ponder the options, knowing in his gut they were the softer of the two possibilities – their relatively thin and less well-armoured bodies promised a speedy destruction, which should mean that he and his lads smashed right through them before the dwarfs could counter-attack his flank.
+Like any ogre, Mangler did not wait for the enemy to charge.
+He led his warriors headlong into the Cathayan halberdiers beside the dwarfs, knowing in his gut they were the softer of the two possibilities – their relatively thin and less well-armoured bodies promised a speedy destruction, which should mean that he and his lads could smash right through them before the dwarfs could counter-attack his flank.
 Besides, he had spotted the enemy’s baggage in the rear and greed always had a habit of getting the better of him.

 Behind Mangler, his bulls crashed into the last of the Pavonan swordsmen, right beside their lord Duke Guidobaldo.
-(Game note: The Pavonan player, actually playing Duke Guidobaldo in the campaign, had agonised over whether it was best to join the unit or not.
+(Game note: The Pavonan player, Matt, whose campaign PC is Duke Guidobaldo, had agonised over whether it was best to join the unit or not.
 I thought it was crazy not to, but he decided it was for the best to ‘remain single’.)